iollmann/TheXaroliReturn/Episode 0/ForestCave.md

 attempt to grapple them into a big bag and tie it up.
 ___

+Additional treasure:

-**Contract:** Gather slaves for the Relecno Corporation for Dam construction.
+**Written Contract:** Gather slaves for the Relecno Corporation for Dam construction.
 Reward: 50 gp per slave for strong workers.
 10 gp for adults.
 50 sp for cats.

 ___
 Encounter 2:

-Wolfs den
+Wolfs den  (300xp)
+1 Dire Wolf
+2 wolfs

+They are hungry and will attack the players on sight.
+They are wild creatures and cant be tamed.
+In the back of the cave is a bag of beans magical item.
+These are always a fun source of chaos and give the players an out when the game gets a little too challenging.

+(My players attempted to tame these wolves and burned their entire first round, granting the wolves effectively a surprise round.
+The wolves took two of them out, but ultimately were felled by the last character.
+Live and learn.
+Pack tactics is lethal!)

 ___